Shopify/hydrogen-v1/docs/framework/internationalization.md

 {% endcodeblock %}

-The geolocation variables available from Oxygen include:
+The following geolocation variables are available from Oxygen:

 - `'oxygen-buyer-ip'`
 - `'oxygen-buyer-latitude'`